Daria-Navrotska/Instacart_Grocery_Basket_Analysis/README.md

 ## Folders

--01 Project Management: Project brief.
+-01 Project Management: Project brief
--02 Data: Contains two subfolders 'Original Data' with original datasets, and 'Prepared Data' with cleaned datasets ready for analysis (not uploaded to GitHub due to size limitations).
+-02 Data: Contains two subfolders 'Original Data' with original datasets, and 'Prepared Data' with cleaned datasets ready for analysis (not uploaded to GitHub due to size limitations)
--03 Scripts: Jupyter notebooks containing codes.
+-03 Scripts: Jupyter notebooks containing codes
--04 Analysis: 'Visualizations' subfolder contains the visualizations used for analysis and explainations of the insights.
--05 Sent to Client: The final report presented in Excel.
+-04 Analysis: 'Visualizations' subfolder contains the visualizations used for analysis and explainations of the insights -05 Sent to Client: The final report presented in Excel

 ## Tools